yuki-oyama/tristan2025-website/content/venue/_index.md

     show_social: true
 ---

 Okinawa island, located in the southernmost region of Japan, offers a captivating blend of natural beauty and rich cultural heritage influenced by its history of being an independent kingdom, then later becoming a part of Japan.
+We are delighted to host the TRISTAN symposium in Okinawa.

 You can find official travel guide to Okinawa at [VISIT OKINAWA JAPAN](https://visitokinawajapan.com/).